Hair Dye without the Chemicals

 - As you go along make sure to wipe up any henna that gets on your skin using a damp paper towel

 - If you are just touching up your roots, YOU'RE DONE!
-Skip to step 6, if not keep reading
+If you are doing your whole head skip to step 6.

 <---- muddy noggin

-- Now to get the rest of your hair, this is the messy part.
+Now to cover the rest of your hair, this is the messy part.

-- pic a section and un-tie it, squeeze a big handful of henna goop in your hand and squish it from roots to tip of that section until your hair looks like it's covered in caveman mud.
+- Choose a section and un-tie it, put on a fresh glove and squeeze a big handful of henna goop in your hand and squish it from roots to tip of that section until your hair looks like it's covered in caveman mud.
 Make sure all the hair is nice and saturated.

 <---Saran princess Lea